plgreenLIRU/cryptococcal-meningitis/README.md

-# Modelling of Cryptococcal meningitis antifungal regimes
+# Evaluation of novel regimens for cryptococcal meningitis

 ## Introduction

-This repository contains the code and data used to generate the results in the manuscript titled _An Adaptive Approach for the Evaluation of Novel Antifungal Regimens for Cryptococcal Meningitis_.
+This repository contains the code and data used to generate the results in the 2026 manuscript titled _A Bayesian Sequential Monitoring Framework for Early Evaluation of Novel Regimens for Cryptococcal Meningitis_ by Peter L Green et al.

 ## Installation